nichoth/resume/src/resume.md

 <p class="intro">
     I build things for the web &mdash; usually with TypeScript, often from scratch.
-I care about clean code, good docs, and working with others who care.
+I care about clean code, good docs, UX, and working with others who care.
 Recently focused on end-to-end encryption and accessible web design.
 </p>